 This conference is intended for researchers, research participants and their relatives, research oversight authorities, policymakers, biobank directors, physicians and other clinicians, bioethicists, patients and their family members, faculty, students, and members of the public.

-Registration fees: $150 ($50 for students).
-Please note that registration fees include breakfast, lunch, continuing education credits, and parking in the 19th Avenue Ramp.
+Registration fees are $150/$50 for students.
+Registration fees include breakfast, lunch, continuing education credits, and parking in the 19th Avenue or 21st Avenue Ramps.

 To register, click here.